theodric/HooToo_HT-TM05-hacking/README.md

 Updated Download-and-split script to grab the latest firmware file, and to use unrar rather than unzip since the archive type has changed.

-Also updated the relevant variable name reflect.
+Also updated the relevant variable name to reflect.
 That's it.

 ##end changes made by theodric